ankit620si/Encrypt-and-Decrypt-text-using-the-caesar-cipher-algorithm./README.md

 # implement caesar cipher
-create a python proogram that can encrypt and decrypt text using the caesar cipher algorithm.allow users to inputa message and a shift value to perform encryption and decryption
+Create a python program that can encrypt and decrypt text using the caesar cipher algorithm.
+Allow users to input a message and a shift value to perform encryption and decryption.